Gene (band): Breakthrough

-By the time NME journalists Keith Cameron and Roy Wilkinson encountered Gene, the band had already gained some live experience and written several songs.
-Cameron and Wilkinson were impressed enough to form independent record label Costermonger with the sole purpose of promoting Gene to a wider audience.
+By the time NME ... journalists Keith Cameron and Roy Wilkinson encountered Gene, the band had already gained some live experience and had written several songs.
+Cameron and Wilkinson were impressed enough to form an independent record label called Costermonger with the sole purpose of promoting Gene to a wider audience.
 Their double A-sided debut single "For The Dead" / "Child's Body" was released on Costermonger in May 1994.
 The single received a great deal of attention from the music press: Select named it "Single Of The Month", whilst NME made it their "Single of the Week".

 The limited edition of 1,994 copies sold out in two days.
 Numerous live shows followed.
-Gene's performance in support of Pulp at London's The Forum was hailed by the NME as/a breakthrough performance.
+Gene's performance in support of Pulp at London's The Forum was hailed by the NME as a breakthrough performance.
 "Gene have just played third on the bill and willed the crowd into treating them like headliners who are very, very big indeed", said NME.
 "He [Martin] has made people love him, and now he's loving every minute of it."

 With Gene already developing a devoted fan following, a new single was planned to consolidate their popularity.
 The second single, a triple A-side consisting of "Be My Light Be My Guide", "This Is Not My Crime" and "I Can't Help Myself" was released on 1 August 1994 via Costermonger.
 Melody Maker awarded "Be My Light Be My Guide" its "Single Of The Week".